Skip to main content

 Complete Client-Side Example

-getpurchasehistory:// queries the native store directly, reflecting the real-time entitlement state from Apple or Google.
-It’s reliable for client-side access checks with no backend required.
+getpurchasehistory:// queries the native store directly and returns real-time entitlement state from Apple or Google.
+No backend required for native purchases.

 import despia from 'despia-native';